rowlandcoping/cheese-and-beer/TESTING.md

 ### JavaScript Validation
 ([back to top](#testing-documentation))

+I have decided to put all the Javascript in one file for this project.
+One reason for this is that a number of my Javascript functions work across multiple views.
+Where this is not the case I have taken the measure to ensure functions or listeners aren't active unless the required element is present on the page.
+Opinion is mixed as to whether this is best practice or not but on a small project like this one I see no need for multiple resources, especially with the small file size of my script.js file, coming in at around 700 lines of code.

-I have validated my JavaScript file using [JSHint](https://jshint.com/)
+I have validated my JavaScript file (script.js) using [JSHint](https://jshint.com/)

+Repaired Issues:

-Repaired Issues: I had to refactor some code due to the way I had set up a function, and I added a large number of semicolons.
+I had to refactor some code due to the way I had set up a function, and I added a large number of semicolons.
 I also found some undeclared variables which also required some refactoring.
 The one outstanding error refers to Stripe, which JSHint sees as an undefined variable.
 I believe this is unavoidable due to the way Stripe functions and the context in which JSHint lints the code - even in my editor it is flagged as undefined, however the Stripe functionality works perfectly which means I do not believe it is a problem.\
 Outstanding Issues: Stripe flagged as undefined.

 ![image](media/testing/jshint-linted.png)